HagaiLab/domain_mimicry/README.md

 # The evolutionary dynamics of viral mimic-host protein interactions

 This gitHub includes a collection of scripts and command-lines for running and reproducing the analysis workflow.
+The input data required for running the scripts described here can be found at our Zenodo dataset- https://zenodo.org/uploads/15880296

 ## Description